tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

   - Division can be used to calculate SNIR by dividing the received signal with interfering signals
   - Partitioning can be used to construct complex signals in frequency and time from primitives

 ..
-The dimensional transmitters in INET use the API to create transmissions.
+The dimensional transmitters in INET use the API to create sotransmissions.
 For example, The boxcar function can be used to create signals with a specific bandwidth.
 The domain shifting function is used to place signals on the frequency spectrum, and to the appropriate point in time.
 Transmission power and attenuation is applied with the multiplication function.
 Interfering signals are summed with the addition function.
 SNIR is calculated by dividing the received signal with interfering signals.
      Signals with a complex spectrum are constructed from primitives with the partitioning function.

 .. **V2** The dimensional transmitters in INET use the API to create transmissions.
 For example: